 I left the workshop and found that my fears were eradicated.
 I already had all the knowledge of birth deep within my human instincts.
 All I needed was a little help remembering.
 I also left feeling hopeful because the class was being led by an independent 20-something who would be spreading this message of seemingly hidden peace to a generation hungry for truth.

 Social media platforms have also shed positive light onto birth; instilling confidence in new mothers and maidens.
-Dori Varga, founder of instagram page @tribedemama with over 240K followers tells me when asked what her page has done for 20-somethings views on birth.
+Dori Varga, founder of Instagram page @tribedemama with over 240K followers tells me when asked what her page has done for 20-somethings views on birth.

-“Uncountable encounters with young women following Tribe De Mama have showed me just how big of an impact our work has on future mamas – even on those who have never thought they would be interested in having children.
+“Uncountable encounters with young women following Tribe De Mama have shown me just how big of an impact our work has on future mamas – even on those who have never thought they would be interested in having children.
 From what I heard, our enlightening and empowering posts and articles have given enough information and inspiration to transform women's way of thinking.

-The usual mindset seems to be driven by fear of giving birth – based on it’s horrific capture through movies and just simply the societal baggage carried through the past century.
+The usual mindset seems to be driven by fear of giving birth – based on its horrific capture through movies and just simply the societal baggage carried through the past century.
 Fooling women into thinking they are incapable, that they need medical help to birth their baby, that their bodies can't handle the pain.

 A woman in labor needs to be supported emotionally, or simply left alone.
 All the knowledge she needs to birth her baby is already within her.
 Her job is simply to relax, trust her body, and allow her baby to enter the world.

 I think that beyond unlearning the false perceptions of birth, 20-somethings are re-learning what motherhood really means.
 It is no longer a role seen as a point of stagnation in life, scary or something rather regretful.
 Motherhood is literally worshipped in 2017.
 Women are seen encouraging each other from across the globe through social networks; making motherhood and community a thing of necessity.
-Sometimes the thing needed to eradicate a fear is the knowing that others believe in your truth too.
+Sometimes the thing needed to eradicate a fear is the knowledge that others believe in your truth too.

 20-somethings are indeed beginning to remember, as they are being empowered with the knowledge to move forward.
 Fear is no longer a requirement.